 The observer is Harley Finkelstein, chief platform officer with Shopify, the hosted shopping cart.
 His installment of “Innovators and Trendsetters” this month revolves around seasonality and how merchants can capitalize on seasonal trends.

-Practical Ecommerce: Our first installment of “Innovators and Trendsetters” is on the topic of seasonality.
-You have some thoughts on seasonality, how merchants can take advantage of seasonal topics.
+Practical Ecommerce: Our first installment of “Innovators and Trendsetters” focuses on seasonality.
+You have some thoughts on seasonality and how merchants can take advantage of seasonal topics.

 Harley Finkelstein

-Harley Finkelstein: A lot of online retailers are searching for new ways and new tactics to not only get eyeballs to their site but also to get some general attention.
-Something that I’ve been noticing over the last couple of years is that there are two categories of ecommerce sites that utilize seasonality almost as a competitive advantage.
+Harley Finkelstein: A lot of online retailers are searching for new tactics to not only get eyeballs to their site but also attract general attention.
+Something I’ve noticed over the last couple of years is that two categories of ecommerce sites leverage seasonality almost as a competitive advantage.

-First, some sites are built around seasonality entirely.
+First, some sites are built entirely around seasonality.
 That is their entire business model.
-They’re up for Mother’s Day, perhaps they’re down until Christmas, and then maybe Halloween they come back up, and then they’re back up Valentine’s Day.
+They’re up for Mother’s Day; perhaps they’re down until Christmas; maybe Halloween they come back up; and then they’re back up for Valentine’s Day.

-Second, other sites are there throughout the year and time a lot of their marketing pieces and many of their campaigns with a certain event — whether it’s the Super Bowl, Mother’s Day, or Father’s Day.
-We’re seeing a lot of great success from stores that are utilizing the timing and the seasonality.
+Second, other sites are there throughout the year and time many of their marketing pieces and campaigns around certain events — whether it’s the Super Bowl, Mother’s Day, or Father’s Day.
+We’re seeing a lot of great success from stores that are leveraging timing and seasonality.

-PEC: Have you seen sites that have launched around a specific seasonal event or a specific special event and then go down?
+PEC: Have you seen sites that launched around a specific seasonal or special event and then went down?

-Finkelstein: No. In my experience, if a site is built around, for example, Valentine’s Day and all it sells are goods or services related to Valentine’s Day, a week after Valentine’s Day, the owners might not pull the site down.
+Finkelstein: No. In my experience, if a site is built around, for example, Valentine’s Day and sells only goods or services related to Valentine’s Day, a week after Valentine’s Day, the owners might not take the site down.
 They may leave it there dormant, and people can buy on it.
-But the truth they do very little business [after Valentine’s Day].
+But they do very little business [after Valentine’s Day].

 PEC: You have three examples of sites that use seasonality well.